Change is hard. You've probably noticed that.

-If you're looking to make a change, then I say stop worrying about results and start worrying about your identity.
+If you're looking to make a change, then I say stop worrying about results and start focussing on your identity.
 Become the type of person who can achieve the things you want to achieve.

 Build identity-based habits now.
-The results can come later.
+The results will come later.

 by James Clear This article is an excerpt from Atomic Habits, the New York Times bestselling book.